yashuhs/aws-image-processing-pipeline/README.md

 ### Prerequisites

+The prerequisites vary based on your chosen development environment.

+#### For AWS CloudShell or another Cloud-Based Linux IDE (Recommended)

+You only need two things to get started:

+1. An AWS Account with programmatic access.
+2. A web browser.
+    *(Tools like Git, Python, and the AWS CLI are pre-installed in CloudShell).*

+#### For a Local Windows or macOS/Linux Machine

 1. An AWS Account with programmatic access.
 2. [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) installed on your local machine.
 3. [Python 3.9](https://www.python.org/downloads/) installed.